threefoldtech/threefold-sdk-ts/packages/playground/tests/frontend_selenium/selenium.md

     2- Run Tests against any live environment (Devnet, QAnet, Testnet and Mainnet)

 ### First (Run Tests against local dashboard)

 #### Prepare dashboard locally
 - In the root directory 'tfgrid-sdk-ts/', run:

             `yarn install`
             `yarn lerna run build`
             `make run project=playground`

 - You need to leave the localhost running and open a new terminal.

 ### Second (Run Tests against any live environment)

 #### update the config files to point to the target environment
-  - In order to do that; will need to update the env url and some other variables directly in these files config.ini and base.by
+- Update the env url and some other variables directly in these files config.ini and base.by
 - Ex.: to run agains Mainnet
   - config.ini:
       ```
         [Base]
         net = main
       ```
   - base.by:
       ```
       base_url = 'https://dashboard.grid.tf/'
       ```